xyproto/cxx/README.md

 `sudo make uninstall`

+## Feedback

+The ideal is that every executable and small-ish project written in C++17 should be able to build with `sakemake` on a modern Linux distro, without any additional configuration.
+If you have a project that _almost_ builds with `sakemake`, please create an issue and include a link to your repository.

 ## Awards for you project

 If your project can be built with `sakemake`, and if you want to, you are allowed to include this badge in your `README.md` file, using this Markdown code: